RKO Pictures: General Tire and demise

 The new owners of RKO made an initial effort to revive the studio, hiring veteran producer William Dozier to head production.
 In the first half of 1956, the production facilities were as busy as they had been in a half-decade, with a planned slate of seventeen features.
 RKO released Fritz Lang's final two American films, While the City Sleeps and Beyond a Reasonable Doubt (both 1956), but years of mismanagement had driven away many directors, producers, and stars.
 The studio was also saddled with the last of the inflated B movies such as Pearl of the South Pacific (1955) and The Conqueror (1956) that enchanted Hughes.
 While the latter, starring John Wayne, was the biggest hit produced at the studio during the decade, that bar was low—it placed only eleventh among the year's top earners.
 A major money loser in standard terms, its $4.5 million in North American rentals not coming close to covering its $6 million production cost, Hughes had paid RKO Teleradio millions to buy back the rights.
 In March 1956 came the news that RKO Pathé was being dissolved.

 On January 22, 1957, after a year and a half without a notable success, RKO announced that it was closing its domestic distribution offices—Universal would take over most future releases—and that a reduced production wing would move to the Culver City lot.
 In fact, General Tire shut down RKO production for good.
+RKO's distribution deal with Disney was also fully revoked, allowing Buena Vista to handle distribution of all Disney short films.
 Overseas distribution exchanges were dispensed with: RKO Japan Ltd. was sold to Disney and the British Commonwealth Film Corporation in July 1957, and RKO Radio Pictures Ltd. in the UK was dissolved a year later.
 The Hollywood and Culver City facilities were sold in late 1957 for $6.15 million to Desilu Productions, owned by Desi Arnaz and Lucille Ball, who had been an RKO contract player from 1935 to 1942.
 Desilu was acquired by Gulf and Western Industries in 1967 and merged into G+W's other production company, neighboring Paramount Pictures; the former RKO Hollywood studio, FBO's old home, is now part of the Paramount lot.
 The renovated Culver City studio, where DeMille once reigned, is now owned and operated as an independent production facility.
 Forty Acres, the Culver City backlot, was razed in the mid-1970s.
 List Industries, the former RKO Theatres Corp., was bought by Glen Alden Corp. in 1959.
-Glen Alden acquired another chain in 1967, creating RKO–Stanley Warner Theatres.
+Glen Alden acquired Stanley Warner Theatres in 1967, creating RKO–Stanley Warner Theatres.
 Cinerama purchased the exhibition circuit from Glen Alden in 1971.